 The Internal Revenue Service communicates in two ways: in person via Revenue Officers, or through the mail.
 They will rarely ever call your phone.
-IRS notifications can be a challenge to understand; but three stand out.
-They are-Notice of Deficiency, Final Notice of Intent to Levy, and a Trust Fund Recovery Penalty Assessment.
+IRS notifications can be a challenge to understand, but the three most common and urgent IRS letters stand out.
+They are a Notice of Deficiency, a Final Notice of Intent to Levy, and a Trust Fund Recovery Penalty Assessment.
 These are three that should grab your attention.

 Thank you for reading this post, don’t forget to subscribe!

 A Notice of Deficiency is an IRS letter that lets the responsible party know what is owed and that the IRS intends to collect.
 It is also known as a 90-day letter or statutory notice of deficiency.

 The notice of deficiency will list the tax year and amounts owed.
 It will also provide the date the deficiency is due and what remedies a taxpayer may have.
 This notice is not final.
 There will be more to come.

 As proposed by its alternate name, the notice gives you 90 days to dispute the amount owed.
 If you do not respond, the IRS will continue with more aggressive collection activity.